 – Parent of a child with ASD

-Although you can’t make friends for your child, you can give your child opportunities to meet new people and make friends of his own.
+Although you can’t make friends for your child with autism spectrum disorder (ASD), you can give her opportunities to meet new people and make friends of her own.
+Here are some ideas.

 Find out what activities your child enjoys

-Identify your child’s interests and strengths, and help your child connect with children who enjoy similar things, perhaps through a playgroup.
-Doing activities that your child enjoys will also help to keep her attention when there are other people around.
+Identify your child’s interests and strengths, and help your child connect with children who enjoy similar things.
+This could be through a playgroup, after-school class, or special interest club.
+When your child does activities that he enjoys, it’ll also help him to keep paying attention when there are other people around.